doitlikepruett/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between `.call` and `.apply`?
 * Explain `Function.prototype.bind`.
 * When would you use `document.write()`?
+  Opening and writing to the document some stream.
+Or for testing.
 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain Ajax in as much detail as possible.
 * What are the advantages and disadvantages of using Ajax?